kevin082001/kevin082001/README.md

 # 💫 About Me:
+Ask me any Nintendo-related question and I can probably answer it

-Currently working on my first somewhat big hobby project, a Football Manager Simulator written in Java. <br>
+I'm currently working on my first somewhat big hobby project, a NES Emulator written in Java. <br>
 Projects I want to do in the future include:
+- Making emulators for other consoles (primarily Nintendo)
+- Making games for NES, SNES and Gameboy
 - My own programming language
 - My own OS
-- Making games for the Gameboy and NES
-- Making a simple emulator

 # 💻 Tech Stack: